Demjanov rearrangement: Problems

 This rearrangement also leads to a substituted, but not expanded, byproduct.
 Thus it can be difficult to isolate the two products and acquire the desired yield.
 Also, stereoisomers are produced depending on the direction of addition of the water molecule and other molecules may be produced depending on rearrangements.

-Future uses

-Current research is exploring the possibilities of various directing groups to influence the selectivity of products in the Demjanov rearrangement, such as tin or silicon.This may lead to increased success with the Demjanov, as it would allow more control in the reaction and increase the desired product yield.
-The rearrangement is incredibly useful, but using it can sometimes prove ineffective by the difficulty of creating the preferred product.
-Thus if directing groups are possible, this would greatly improve the applicability of the Demjanov.

 Variations

 Tiffeneau-Demjanov rearrangement

 The Tiffeneau-Demjanov rearrangement (after Marc Tiffeneau and Nikolai Demjanov) is a variation of the Demjanov rearrangement, which involves both a ring expansion and the production of a ketone by using sodium nitrite and hydrogen cation.
 Using the Tiffeneau-Demjanov reaction is often advantageous as, while there are rearrangements possible in the products, the reactant always undergoes ring enlargement.
 As in the Demjanov rearrangement, products illustrate regioselectivity in the reaction.
 Migratory aptitudes of functional groups dictate rearrangement products.

 Use of diazomethane

 Diazomethane also produces ring enlargement, and its reaction is mechanistically similar to the Tiffeneau-Demjanov rearrangement.